biocommons/anyvar/docs/uta.md

 UTA (Universal Transcript Archive) is used to interpret variations on non-genomic sequences, such as transcript-based accessions.
 It is required for AnyVar operations involving transcript coordinates.

-## When UTA is Required

-UTA is necessary only if your workflows involve interpreting variants on transcript sequences (e.g., using transcript accessions like RefSeq NM identifiers).

 ## Recommended Public Instance Usage (for small use cases)

 For minimal usage scenarios, utilize the public UTA instance hosted by biocommons.org: